Inflation Nation: Consumer Prices Surged Much Higher Than Expected in June

 Consumer prices surged by much more than expected in June.

 The Consumer Price Index rose 5.4 percent compared with a year ago, the Department of Labor said Thursday.
-On a monthly basis, the CPI rose 0.9 percent.
+On a monthly basis, the CPI rose 0.9 percent—nearly twice as much as expected.

-Core inflation, which excludes the volatile food and energy caategories, rose 0.9 compared with 12-months ago and 0.9 compared with May.
+Core inflation, which excludes the volatile food and energy categories, rose 0.9 compared with 12-months ago and 0.9 compared with May.

 Economists had expected the Labor Department to report that consumer prices rose 0.5 percent in June compared with May, down a tick from the 0.6 percent initially reported in the previous month.
 The consensus forecast was for a 5.0 percent gain when measured against June of 2020, which would have been tied with May, the hottest reading since skyrocketing energy prices pushed up the index in the fall of 2008.

 Inflation has come in above expectations for three months in a row.
+The June monthly figure is the highest since June 2008, when prices jumped 1 percent in a single month.

+Soaring price of used cars and trucks continued to dominate the index, increasing 10.5 percent in June.
+This increase accounted for more than one-third of the seasonally adjusted all items increase.
+The food index increased 0.8 percent in June, an acceleration of prices from the 0.4-percent increase reported for May.
+Theenergy index increased 1.5 percent in June, with the gasoline index rising 2.5 percent over the month.

 Federal Reserve officials and Treasury Secretary Janet Yellen have said they expect this rapid rise in the cost of living to taper off later this year.
 The year-over-year numbers are boosted by what economists call a base effect, which simply means that the figures are based on gains over prices that were depressed by pandemic shutdowns.
 In a few months, however, the comparison will be against less depressed prices as the economy began to recover.